Are you dreaming of a…slower Christmas shopping season? The National Retail Federation (NRF) sure is predicting one.

 1. Most Shopping Will Happen Online

-4. Credit Will Be King
+5. Credit Will Continue To Be King

 “When you use debit, it’s your own bank account on the line, and if you become the unfortunate victim of fraud, you might be waiting to get money back into your account, which could affect other financial obligations,” said Nathan Grant, senior credit industry analyst, Credit Card Insider.
 “With credit cards, it’s the issuer’s money on the line, and there are stronger federal protections to help prevent further damage to your financial situation.”